luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 In grammar, a statement is divided into subject(s) and a predicate.
 "The dog barks."
 'Barks" is the predicate.
 In the statement: "The dog is happy", "is happy" is the predicate.

 The important thing about predicates is that they allow assertions to be made.
-Concepts by themselves don't say anything, they merely exist, but predicates allow for statements.
+Concepts by themselves don't say anything, they merely exist (or don't exist), but predicates allow for statements.

 In the Atomspace, a :code:`PredicateNode` provides a label for these predicate concepts.
-A more formal description of a :code:`PredicateNode` in the Atomspace is here: `<https://wiki.opencog.org/w/PredicateNode>`_
+A more formal description of a :code:`PredicateNode` in the Atomspace is here: `<https://wiki.opencog.org/w/PredicateNode>`_  Formally, a :code:`PredicateNode` is a node that can be evaluated to create a *TruthValue*.
+In the next chapter we'll cover exactly how predicates are evaluated, but for now it's ok if this idea is a little vague.

-As seen in last chapter, the below Scheme snippet tells the Atomspace that "Fido the Dog's weight is 12.5kg".
+As seen in previous chapter, the below Scheme snippet tells the Atomspace that "Fido the Dog's weight is 12.5kg".

 .. code-block:: scheme

    (cog-set-value!
 (Concept "Fido the Dog")
       (Predicate "weight_in_kg") (FloatValue 12.5))

-Now, I can retrieve the :code:`weight_in_kg` using the :code:`cog-value` command, as demonstrated previously, but I cannot search for all dogs whose weight is under 15kg.
+Now, I can retrieve the :code:`weight_in_kg` using the :code:`cog-value` command, as demonstrated previously, but say I want to search for all dogs in the Atomspace whose weight is under 15kg.
-Values associated with atoms are not searchable.
-If I have the atom, I can get a value attached to it, but if I am looking for atoms with an associated value that meets some criteria, this approach won't work.
+Values associated with atoms are not indexed, so a query like that would be inefficient.

+If I have the atom, I can get a value attached to it in constant time, but if I am looking for atoms with an associated value that meets some criteria, this is generally a bad idea as the time required for the search grows with the number of atoms being examined.

 Here is another way to express the statement "Fido the Dog's weight in kg is 12.5".